kcaisley/kcaisley/Lesson_ A taxonomy of Electronics.md

 Remember: You should use abstractions, even the pros do.
 But you must know know when your abstraction breaks down.

 Addendum: RF design is a family of analog design where you think in the ‘frequency’ domain, as signals aren’t at baseband, and typically you’re modulating periodic signals.
 Not pulse based signals.

+What are these words?
+What are these symbols.
+What are these diagrams.
+What are these disciplines and mode

+Vertical axis is model abstraction level.

+All models are wrong, some are useful, some of the time.

+How do we determine the usefulness?

+Symbolic and numerical tractabillity. (how much human and or human power/time do we have?)

+Complexity (infer integration, and tools) model (driven by appliction/fuction)

+How fast, power consuming, old, hot, large/small complex, and how operating are the devices in these systems?